Designing an innovative house is a rite of passage

 went along, the couple says, sitting in their wood-paneled living room while their kids, five-year-old Abbe and four-year-old Ian, play nearby.
 When they first started they never would have imagined that they were building for a family of four.

-Their own living room shows how they’ve transformed the ancient idea into something contemporary.
-A long wall of cedar-framed windows opens onto the main courtyard, a lovely kitchen with quartz countertops, and the setting sun washes in from both sides to paint the patio stones and a single Japanese maple with the last drops of daylight.
+quartz countertops, and the setting sun washes in from both sides to paint the patio stones and a single Japanese maple with the last drops of daylight.
 There are no views of the world outside the walls—just another glassed-in pavilion across the way, which provides storage and a model-making workshop for their growing architecture firm, Studio Junction Inc.

 Though flexible design is key to accommodating a growing family, the most important element in making this building work as a living space is the abundant daylight that pours in from above.
 The second-story courtyard that was carved out of the house creates windows in every room, and a clerestory lets light into the first floor.